-The US Public Health Service (PHS) requires institutions to establish standards that promote the objectivity of research by ensuring that the design, conduct, and reporting of such research is free from any potential for bias resulting from Investigator financial conflicts of interest.
+The US Public Health Service (PHS), National Science Foundation (NSF) and other applicable sponsors require institutions to establish standards that promote the objectivity of research by ensuring that the design, conduct, and reporting of such research is free from any potential for bias resulting from Investigator financial conflicts of interest.
 Investigators should conduct their affairs as to avoid or minimize conflicts of interest, and must respond appropriately when conflicts of interest arise.

 This policy governing financial conflict of interest applies to all Investigators funded by, or submitting proposals for funding to any agency of the PHS, except for Small Business Innovation Research (SBIR) Program Phase I applications.
+This exclusion does not apply to investigators submitting proposals to NSF.
 Investigators are required to disclose any external financial interests related to their NDSU responsibilities for review, and any required management, to ensure the design, conduct or reporting of the PHS research is not biased by a financial conflict of interest.
 Investigators of sponsored projects funded by any other external agency are referred to NDSU Policy 151.1, External Activities and Conflicts of Interest to address conflicts of interest, including financial.

 DEFINITIONS